-The California School Health Centers Association believes adolescents should have access to comprehensive, age-appropriate information and services in order to make informed decisions about their health and well being.
-School health centers provide a safe, confidential and youth friendly environment that is accessible to all students.
-CSHC recognizes reproductive health education and services as an essential component of quality health care for adolescents, and one of the most effective strategies for preventing sexually transmitted diseases, HIV, and unplanned pregnancies.
-Reproductive health education and services should include accurate information about what constitutes responsible, healthy sexual behavior including the efficacy of abstinence and contraceptives.
+The California School-Based Health Alliance believes adolescents should have access to comprehensive, age-appropriate information and services in order to make informed decisions about their health and well-being.
+School-based health centers (SBHCs) provide a safe, confidential, and youth-friendly environment that is accessible to all students.

+We recognize reproductive health education and services as an essential component of quality health care for adolescents, and one of the most effective strategies for preventing sexually transmitted diseases, HIV, and unplanned pregnancies.
+Reproductive health education and services should include accurate information about what constitutes responsible, healthy sexual behavior, including the efficacy of abstinence and contraceptives.
 When combined with other primary care and comprehensive health services, reproductive health education and services give adolescents the tools and confidence they need in order to make responsible choices.